jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 This animation is obviously much tougher to make out in video form, but a keen eye will be able to catch a glimpse of the initial frame where most of the spikes occur.
-We can index into the corresponding target value to check what value it is.
+Index into the corresponding target value to check its value.

 ::